MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 - Call queue

 > [!IMPORTANT]
-> If you currently run Teams without AV optimization in VDI and you use AV-optimized VDI features that are not supported (such as Give and take control when app sharing), you have to set Citrix policies turn off Teams redirection.
+> If you currently run Teams without AV optimization in VDI and you use features that are not supported yet for optimization (such as Give and take control when app sharing), you have to set Citrix policies to turn off Teams redirection.
 This means that Teams media sessions won’t be optimized.
 For steps on how to set policies to turn off Teams redirection, see this [Citrix website](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/policies/reference/ica-policy-settings/multimedia-policy-settings.html).

 We're working on adding calling and meeting features that are currently only available in non-VDI environments.
 These may include more admin control over quality, additional screen sharing scenarios, and advanced features recently added to Teams.
 Contact your Teams representative to learn more about upcoming features.